fewlines-education/webdevbootcamp-info/README.md

 If you are not in the office, connect to the online class room few minutes before 9am if possible.

-Being late happens, for multiple reasons.
-If you know that you will be, _please notify the teachers on Slack_, and if you don't know in advance, _please notify the teachers on Slack_ 😁.

 ### During the day

 Except for the lunch time, teachers will be there.